Batku/termunator/README.md

 ## Getting Started

 Termunator is currently in development.
-For installation instructions, usage guides, and tutorials, please visit our website (coming soon).
+There are no build guides.

 ## Contributing

 Contributions are welcome!
-Please see the repository for guidelines and ways to get involved.
+Please see the repository for guidelines and ways to get involved (This line is here for when its more complete...)

 ## License